Partition of Ireland: Craig-Collins Pacts and debate on Ulster Month

 In early 1922 the two leaders of Northern and Southern Ireland agreed on two pacts that were referred to as the Craig-Collins Pacts.
 Both Pacts were designed to bring peace to Northern Ireland and deal with the issue of partition.
 Both Pacts fell apart and it was the last time for over 40 years that the leaders of government in the north and south were to meet.
-Among other issues, the first pact (21 January 1922) called for the ending of the ongoing "Belfast Boycott" of northern goods by the south and the return of jobs to the thousands of Catholics that had been forcibly removed from Belfast's mills and shipyards (see The Troubles in Ulster (1920–1922).
+Among other issues, the first pact (21 January 1922) called for the ending of the ongoing "Belfast Boycott" of northern goods by the south and the return of jobs to the thousands of Catholics that had been forcibly removed from Belfast's mills and shipyards.
 Collins proposed that a conference be held of all elected representatives in Ireland that would draft a constitution for a united Ireland which would keep the powers of Northern Ireland intact.
 When Craig met with Unionist leaders there was no discussion on the proposed conference.
 The second Pact consisted of ten Articles which called for an end to all IRA activity in Northern Ireland and the setting up of a special police force that would represent the two communities.
 Article VII called for meetings before the Northern Ireland Government exercised its option to opt out of the Anglo-Irish Treaty.
 The purpose of the meetings was to be "...whether means can be devised to secure the unity of Ireland or failing this whether agreement can be arrived at on the boundary question otherwise than by recourse to the Boundary Commission."

 Under the treaty it was provided that Northern Ireland would have a month – the "Ulster Month" – during which its Houses of Parliament could opt out of the Irish Free State.
 The Treaty was ambiguous on whether the month should run from the date the Anglo-Irish Treaty was ratified (in March 1922 via the Irish Free State (Agreement) Act) or the date that the Constitution of the Irish Free State was approved and the Free State established (6 December 1922).